yfujis/yfujis.github.io/_posts/2026-05-29-brainstem-automation-by-talking-to-an-llm.md

 1. describe the change in plain language
 2. let the tool map that request to BrainSTEM fields
-3. check the result programmatically
+3. check the result and accept or make further adjustments

-That sounds small, but in practice it is a major shift in how the work feels.

-I have already used this workflow with an LLM on a real batch update.
-For example, my prompt looked like this:
+An example of a batch update I tried looks something like this:

 ```text
 Please make sure that all subjects below have viral injection logs with two depths and optic-fiber implant logs.
 Remove details like body weight, since each animal had a different value.